soulmachines/sm-web-component/README.md

 ### Local development

 Setup your [editor](https://tailwindcss.com/docs/editor-setup) with the Tailwind extension for autocompletion.
-For VSCode the extension is called Tailwind CSS IntelliSensePreview.
+For VS Code the extension is called Tailwind CSS IntelliSensePreview.
 By default it will only work when you are within `class=""` or `className=""`.
 We are using a npm library called `classNames` to conditionally apply classes.
-To get autocomplete working within this object you'll need to open your `settings.json` vscode file and add the below snippet.
+To get autocomplete working within this object you'll need to open your `settings.json` vscode file and add the below snippet:

 ```
 "tailwindCSS.experimental.classRegex": [